Education Director - Cheryl Evans - Education@WatercolorHouston.org

 $220 Tuition/$180 members

 Explore your creativity and develop your own design style in Abstracts!
 We will explore the mystery of abstract paintings as we identify what elements and designs are used by successful artists to create great abstracts!
 Demos will include painting techniques, and how to create textures, movement, & mystery in our abstract paintings!
-Instructor one on one time with each student to develop their own style.
+Instructor will spend one on one time with each student to develop their own style.

 • March 11, 2026